 First, potholes begin to appear randomly and intermittently across the smooth surface.
 At this stage Richard can still swerve across the road in a delicate ballet to avoid the holes.
 Then the potholes become more frequent and the path between them ever more convoluted.
 Cars and trucks travelling in opposite directions now veer across all parts of the wide carriageway ahead.

 Then the holes multiply until there is no viable path left between them.
 At this point Richard sometimes chooses to leave one wheel on the still mostly intact ribbon of tarmac at the very edge of the road and the other, a foot lower, on the levelled dirt strip that runs along the side of the road.
 The potholes then start to join up until finally there are only isolated islands of black in amongst the flat, red dust.
-These tarmac islands, rising about half-a-foot out of the dirt, then in turn become the objects that Richard must dodge.
+These tarmac islands, that rise about half-a-foot out of the dirt, then in turn become the objects that Richard must dodge.
 Once the road has reverted entirely back to dirt things actually become slightly easier.
 It’s slower and dustier, but at least we can drive in a relatively straight line and there are no vertebrae-jarring jolts when a wheel drops down into an unavoidable chasm between tarmac and dirt.

 When we finally arrive in Yendi the town is dark.
 There is yet another ‘Light Off’.
 Some stalls have a lantern, some trucks have lights but otherwise everything moves in darkness.
-We find the ‘lodge’ but it also has no lights.
+We find the ‘lodge’ where we will be staying, but it also has no lights.
 They tell us they can’t start the generator till 8pm, so we decide to try to find something to eat and blunder off into the darkness.
 In a back-courtyard someone with a generator and a fire is making ‘Fufu’.
-They dish out lumps of unidentifiable meat and the soft slimy ‘dumplings’ – all floating in a delicious, oily soup.
+They dish out lumps of unidentifiable meat and the soft slimy ‘dumplings’ of Fufu – all floating in a delicious, oily soup.
 In the light from Nii’s phone, we eat the Fufu and red stew with our hands.
 The generator grinds in the darkness and a crescent moon drifts on it’s back above our heads – hanging exhausted in the dusty sky.

 The people we meet in the street seem to be almost universally welcoming and friendly.
 They are interested in who we are and why I’m here.
 The people who end up in my photos, the people selling things in their stalls or the women running their ‘chop shops’ (food shacks by the side of the road) – all seem to be glad that I’m here or at least are tolerant and generous with their time.

 We arrive into the loud chaos and dirt of Accra.
 For the first time since Algeria, we are stopped from taking a photo by an angry set of policemen.
-Nii attempts to argue our case but quickly retreats when it becomes clear this is futile (he later tells me that officers were actually looking for a bribe).
+Nii attempts to argue our case but he quickly retreats when it becomes clear this is futile (he later tells me that officers were actually looking for a bribe).
 Nii solves our problem with a phone-call to an old friend.
 We drive for two hours through almost stationary traffic to pick up the old schoolmate, who now joins us wearing his Ghanaian military uniform (even though he is off-duty).